sofiafer08/CyberHojaldre/README.md

 ## Power and Sensor Management

 **Power Source**

 The power source of Pop is a Rechargeable Li-ion battery 2200 mAh type 18650 with a nominal voltage of 3.7 V DC and a storage capacity of 2,200 mAh.
 Made with a metal casing for greater safety and a lithium-ion active element.

-## Obstacle Management
+We used three Ultrasonic Distance Sensors HC-SR04.
+This economical sensor provides 2cm to 400cm of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
+Each HC-SR04 module includes an ultrasonic transmitter, a receiver and a control circuit.
+We place a sensor in each side (left and right) and one in the front.
+Its purpose is to provide the vehicle with the information needed to